xrazis/haris.razis.com/content/posts/cappadocia.md

 connection with Allah.

 {{< figure src="/posts/cappadocia/dervish.gif"
-attr="Sufi whirling at the Mevlana museum." width=100%
+caption="Sufi whirling at the Mevlana museum." width=100%
  >}}

 Men and women in Turkey do not have the same rights, and that is prominent in every aspect of their everyday life.
 For